net-lisias-kspu/ContractConfigurator/Behaviours.md

             //
             // Note that REF represents the reference body - but will be
             // overriden by the targetBody.
+            //
+            // The ORBIT node is not used for landed vessels.
             ORBIT
             {
                 SMA = 1449999.99996286